 The Combined Maritime Forces (CMF) on Wednesday (February 17) announced that UK Royal Navy frigate HMS Montrose has in recent days carried out two successful interdictions of illicit drugs in the Arabian Sea.

-An HMS Montrose boarding team found the drugs, with an estimated combined wholesale value of over $15 million, as it searched two suspicious vessels in back-to-back operations during a counter-narcotics patrol.
+An HMS Montrose boarding team found the drugs, with an estimated combined wholesale value of more than $15 million, as it searched two suspicious vessels in back-to-back operations during a counter-narcotics patrol.

-Close to 2,400kg of illicit drugs was found and seized from the vessels, the CMF said.
+Close to 2,400kg of illicit drugs was found and seized from the first vessel, the CMF said.

-On the first vessel, the boarding team discovered "hundreds of bags and sacks of hashish, heroin and methamphetamine", the HMS Montrose boarding team leader said in a Royal Navy report of the interdiction.
+On that vessel, the boarding team discovered "hundreds of bags and sacks of hashish, heroin and methamphetamine", the HMS Montrose boarding team leader said in a Royal Navy report of the interdiction.

 "Everywhere we looked onboard there were suspicious packages," he said.
 "We soon realised how much we had interdicted."